mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 The child expressed a lot of positive regard to this dog and used it a way to stimulate conversation about their home interest in dogs during play testing.
 The subject was completely unrelated to the previously stated theme of the game.
 It may be the parent knew this was a way to sustain involvement and interest.

+**Example Sh and Th Sharing**

+- One of the most active times for the child allowing interaction to explain their game to others and to play the games of others.
+- The child makes comments about sharing their game with others imagining the experience of others playing their game.
+The sharing process motivates sustained activity.

 ### Use of Help and Documentation related to GDP

 <!-- NOTE - Keep only the parts specifically on GDP -->